 Final thoughts about the pet first aid kit

-Organizing a first aid kit for your pets could come a long way for both of you and your pet.
+Organizing a first aid kit for your pets could go a long way for you and your pet.
 Keeping a fully-stocked kit ready on hand for your pets can prevent minor injuries leading to a trip to a pet hospital early in the morning.
-For instance, an antibiotic ointment may prevent a minor cut from becoming infected and getting worse.
-Meanwhile, pet-friendly activated charcoal mixed with water can help your pets vomit the poison they had accidentally ingested.
-It’s really better to be prepared than being sorry so we greatly suggest creating and organizing a pet first aid kit.
+For instance, an antibiotic ointment may prevent a little cut from getting infected.
+Meanwhile, pet-friendly activated charcoal mixed with water can help your pets vomit the poison they have accidentally ingested.
+It’s better to be prepared than sorry, so we suggest creating and organizing a pet first aid kit.

-Your pets may become aggressive or defensive when they experience stressful situations such as emergencies like fires, earthquakes, storms, or any other natural disaster.
+Your pets may become aggressive or defensive when they experience stressful situations like fires, earthquakes, storms, or other natural disasters.
 Their behavior may change dramatically.
-Always take note of their well being and protect them from further hazards and other dangers to ensure their safety.
+Always take note of their well-being and protect them from further hazards and other dangers to ensure their safety.

-- Your pets may become too stressed and disoriented especially if the disaster affected their scent markers.
-Scent markers allow them to find their home so be wary of their change of behavior.
+- Your pets may become too stressed and disoriented, especially if the disaster affected their scent markers.
+Scent markers allow them to find their home, so be wary of their behavior change.

-- Take note of hazards at nose and paw or hoof level especially debris, spilled chemicals, fertilizers, and other substances that may endanger your pets.
+- Take note of hazards at the nose and paw or hoof level, especially debris, spilled chemicals, fertilizers, and other substances that may endanger your pets.

 - We also suggest consulting your veterinarian if any behavior problems persist.

-Ask us for help or about pet fire safety or about anything that may be bothering you
+Ask us for help with pet fire safety or anything that may bother you.

 Now that you have more information regarding pet safety, please do all the tips we suggested to keep your pets safe and away from danger.
 Call or text Advantage Insurance Solutions in Denver, Colorado at 720) 221-8168 for your pet insurance needs.